The Importance of Getting a Good Night's Rest

 - Heart Rate - Similarly to breathing, our heart rate slows down until it hits a plateau during stage 3.
 During stage 4, our heart rate increases to levels that are akin to when we're awake.

 - Muscle Tone - Our muscle relaxes during the 4th stage and our body's energy expenditure drops.
 Our muscle undergoes atonia, which is a condition where our muscles become paralyzed.

-- Brain Activity – Studies that consisted of analyzing brain waves of sleeping participants showed that there was a direct link between sleep stage and brain waves.
+- Brain Activity - Studies that consisted of analyzing brain waves of sleeping participants showed that there was a direct link between sleep stage and brain waves.
 During stage 1, the brain slows down.
-But during stage 2 and 3, we experience a rapid burst of brain activity.
-During stage 4, brain activity increases which is thought to be the cause of vivid dreaming.
+But during stages 2 and 3, we experience a rapid burst of brain activity.
+During stage 4, brain activity increases which are thought to be the cause of vivid dreaming.
 Stage 4 is believed to enable crucial cognitive abilities, such as memory consolidation.
-Memory consolidation can be best described as being the process of turning recently acquired experiences into long-term memory.
+Memory consolidation can be best described as the process of turning recently acquired experiences into long-term memory.